Oops, they did it again.

 Any time you use a tool from Google (or from any third party you have no control over), this question will help you.

-Sooner rather than later, ask yourself what your backup plan is — if and when the tool dissolves overnight.
+Sooner rather than later, ask yourself what your backup plan is — if and when the tool (or your search ranking, for that matter) dissolves overnight.

 You’ll notice that Brian asked and answered this question publicly about the Authorship program way back in April, 2013 — making us all look like Big Damn Heroes when Authorship did, in fact, blow up.